Forgotten da Vinci Experiments Show the Genius Was Oh So Close to Understanding Gravity

 Instead of thinking about cliffs, however, he was thinking about a water pitcher moving along a straight path parallel to the ground, dumping out either water or sand along the way.

-In his notes, he specifically states that the water or sand falling out of the pitcher would start accelerating as it fell to the ground and that its acceleration, uninfluenced by the pitcher any longer, would be pointed downward.
+In his notes, he specifically states that the water or sand falling out of the pitcher would start accelerating as the materials fell to the ground and that their accelerations, uninfluenced by the pitcher any longer, would be pointed downward.

 The water or sand movements were graphed on diagrams that look like triangles.